mahedjaved/PointCloudSeg/README.md

 # PointCloudSeg
 This project is a POC and a WIP for designing initial stages of an ML pipeline for Point Cloud Semantic Segmentation that can grow into a advanced-grade ML pipeline.
 Focusing more on methodology, licensing, workflow, and reasoning from data acquisition to data preparation and a training the model.
-The idea is to train a model that can capture statistical correlations between various species of trees captured in a forest environment.
-The patterns and trends learned will direclty impact downstream applications that will operate on generating a 3D forest like environmnet for stealth action video
+The idea is leverage this POC to train a model that can capture statistical correlations between various species of trees captured in a forest environment.
+The patterns and trends learned will direclty impact downstream applications that will operate on generating a 3D forest like environmnet for a stealth action video game.

 # Project Structure
 ```